 All over the world, different camps offer different residential or overnight camp programmes.
 If you are fairly new to the idea of camp then you may want to find a camp which runs ‘taster sessions’ for the weekend, however, most camps will run for a block week or two weeks as a minimum, giving you the opportunity to arrive at the weekend and then do activities for one or two weeks before returning home.

 Yes, there are camps where you can book for up to two months, which is the entire summer session!
 This, of course, will all depend on your age.
 For most summer camps, you need to be at least 7 years old to stay overnight and you can keep coming to camp as a teenager too.
 Often campers will start with shorter sessions and return for longer sessions as they get older.
 Some camps even offer a programme to allow you to train to be staff, often called worker-in- training or counsellor-in-training so the fun never stops!

 Will I be homesick?

 Campers do sometimes feel homesick and this is perfectly normal, it is a new environment and a new experience.
-Naturally, your staff will understand that sometimes you may feel homesick at some point throughout your stay.
-Most importantly, don’t hide this from your staff!, they are there to help you and most camps will have a dedicated staff member who will be there to assist you with this.
+The camp staff will understand that sometimes you may feel homesick at some point throughout your stay.
+Most importantly, don’t hide this from the staff, they are there to help you and most camps will have a dedicated staff member who will be there to assist you with this.